Xexr/wisdom/README.md

 - Purchase the most recent tourist guidebook to your home town or region.
 You’ll learn a lot by playing the tourist once a year. [^first]

+- If you lose or forget to bring a cable, adapter or charger, check with your hotel.
+Most hotels now have a drawer full of cables, adapters and chargers others have left behind, and probably have the one you are missing.
+You can often claim it after borrowing it. [^second]

+- On vacation go to the most remote place on your itinerary first, bypassing the cities.
+You’ll maximize the shock of otherness in the remote, and then later you’ll welcome the familiar comforts of a city on the way back. [^second]

 ### Health

 - Take the stairs. [^first]